Professor & Interim Director, Crawford School of Public Policy

-Previous positions that she has held include membership of the Research Excellence Committee for the Evaluation of Research in Australia for the Australian Research Council (2018), Associate Dean (Research) of the College of Asia & the Pacific (2014-2018), associate editor for the Journal of Banking and Finance (2015-2019), Director of CAMA (2012- 2014) and Deputy Director of CAMA (2009 and 2012).
-She was also a research associate of the Cambridge Finance and Policy at the University of Cambridge (2008-2012).
+Previous positions that Renée has held include membership of the Research Excellence Committee for the Evaluation of Research in Australia for the Australian Research Council (2018), Associate Dean (Research) of the College of Asia & the Pacific (2014-2018), Associate Editor for the Journal of Banking and Finance (2015-2019), Director of CAMA (2012- 2014) and Deputy Director of CAMA (2009 and 2012).
+She was also a Research Associate of the Cambridge Finance and Policy at the University of Cambridge (2008-2012).
 In 2012 she sat on the advisory board of the Australian Defence College.
-She has been a visiting scholar or consultant to the European Central Bank, the Bundesbank, the Federal Reserve Bank of Atlanta, the International Monetary Fund, the Bank of England, the Department of Prime Minister and Cabinet, the Australian Federal Treasury, AUSAID the New Zealand Treasury and the Reserve Bank of New Zealand.
-In 2017 she won the Deans Award for Excellence in PhD Supervision.
-She completed her PhD in Economics at the University of Melbourne in 2002.
+She worked with the Department of Prime Minister and Cabinet and the Women in Economics Network to develop a mentoring program for women in first year economics courses.

 Macroeconometric Modelling; Financial Market Crisis and Contagion Modeling; Financial Market Interdependence Modeling; Currency Market Intervention; Commodity Cycles; Time Series Analysis; SVAR Modelling; Latent Factor Modelling.